 S.B.
-No. 466 amends the definition of "fetal death certificate" in the Texas Health and Safety Code.
+No. 466 amends the definition of "fetal death certificate" in the Health and Safety Code.
 The bill specifies that a fetal death certificate is to be filed for any fetus weighing 350 grams or more, or if the weight is unknown, for a fetus that is 20 weeks or older based on the last normal menstrual period.
-Additionally, the bill allows for a fetal death certificate to be issued for a fetus of any weight or gestational age if a family member requests it.
+Additionally, the bill introduces a provision that allows for a fetal death certificate to be issued for a fetus of any weight or gestational age if a family member requests it.

 Senate Committee Report: Health and Safety Code 674.001 (Health and Safety Code 674)